silagokth/SiLagoDoc/docs/ToolChain/Vesyla/Tutorials/Tutorial_DRRA.md

 ## Introduction

-This tutorial demonstrates how to implement algorithms using vesyla-suite for DRRA-based architecture.
-We first introduce the programming model, then demonstrate with an example how to implement an algorithm using vesyla-suite.
+This tutorial demonstrates how to implement algorithms using vesyla for DRRA-based architecture.
+We first introduce the programming model, then demonstrate with an example how to implement an algorithm using vesyla.

 ## Programming Model

-Each algorithm compiled by vesyla-suite will be mapped to a DRRA fabric.
+Each algorithm compiled by vesyla will be mapped to a DRRA fabric.
 The DRRA fabric has a globally addressable input buffer and a globally addressable output buffer, as shown in the following figure.

 ![Programming Model](./Tutorial_DRRA/programming_model.png)